 Yogic Therapy for Liver Disease

-Maintenance of the right body temperature, calming of the mind, and good amount of bed rest.
-Yogic therapy works for increasing the pressure on intra-abdominal region which causes the massage, rejuvenation of the nerves related to the liver, and activation for chemical action and secretion.
-While performing posture, they should be hold for long time rather than performing in them in quick manner.
+Maintenance of the right body temperature, calming of the mind, and a good amount of bed rest.
+Yogic therapy works for increasing the pressure on an intra-abdominal region which causes the massage, rejuvenation of the nerves related to the liver, and activation of chemical action and secretion.
+While performing posture, they should be held for a long time rather than performing in them in a quick manner.
 The maintaining of a pose for long period of time revive the nerve plexus of the back and also recuperate abdomen.
 The duration of asana can be maintained from six seconds to one minute.
 Even some postures can be maintained from three minutes to twenty minutes for the benefits of the disease.
 Pranayamas such as Nadi Shuddhi, also the performance of kumbhaka twice in a day can be practiced but Kumbhaka has to be applied very late in the practice.

 Viparita Karani Asana

 Notes: Person with enlarged liver, compressing asanas should be eschewed.

 Hope you like this article on yogic therapy for liver disease.
 If you have any comments and inquiry about yogic therapy for liver disease please post comment or inquiry we will try to response you as soon as possible.